KevOutIngs/Smart-TV/README.md

 | **Tizen Legacy** | `Moonfin_Tizen_Legacy_*.wgt` | Samsung Smart TVs (2016, Tizen 2.4) |
 | **webOS** | `Moonfin_webOS_*.ipk` | LG Smart TVs (2016+, webOS 3.0+) |

-TVs don't carry Moonfin in their app stores, so the package has to be sideloaded.
 On Samsung the easiest route is the [Apps2Samsung](https://github.com/Apps2Samsung/Apps2Samsung) tool, and on LG it's the webOS CLI (`ares-install`).
 Step-by-step instructions for both are on the [Installation and Sideloading](https://github.com/Moonfin-Client/Smart-TV/wiki/Installation-and-Sideloading) page.

 Seerr is optional and connects through the [Moonfin server plugin](https://github.com/Moonfin-Client/Plugin) rather than directly, so nothing needs to be entered on the TV.
 See [Seerr Setup](https://github.com/Moonfin-Client/Smart-TV/wiki/Seerr-Setup).